NextEra Energy, Inc.(NEE) - Stock detail

 AI Analysis

-• The company maintains exceptionally high gross margins (80.17% in Q1 2026), indicative of efficient core operations.
+• The company maintains exceptionally high and stable gross margins (~81%), characteristic of regulated utility operations.

 Profitability